 Once you have determined that your office needs a technology facelift, knowing where to start can be tricky.
 For instance, if your employees are having trouble accessing network resources from their PC’s and laptops, what exactly do you need to fix?
 Do you need to upgrade their computers, the server, or the network infrastructure?
 Knowing what to fix or replace and what to replace it with requires careful thought.

 Here are a few questions for you to consider.

-Is keeping old equipment affecting my bottom line?
-In other words, is your equipment costing you more than its worth?
+Is keeping old equipment affecting your bottom line?
+Is your equipment costing you more than its worth?
 Even if your old copier works on your updated network, you might benefit more from having a newer copier that offers energy-efficient features, faster print speeds, and lower costs-per-print.
-Also, it’s important to note that servicing older equipment is more costly because parts are typically harder to find, and often times this maintenance is not covered under warranty.
+Also, it Is important to note that servicing older equipment is more costly because parts are typically harder to find, and often this maintenance is not covered under warranty.

 What is the most cost-effective method to upgrade?
 Replacing all your office equipment to optimize your performance or to solve functional issues just is not financially realistic for most organizations.
 As a result, many business owners hang onto dated technology for far longer than they should, and employee productivity suffers.
 In recent years, however, a new purchasing model has emerged to give business owners a more cost-effective alternative to procuring new technology.
 It is called Hardware-as-a-Service (Haas).
 Haas is a subscription-based model that includes both equipment and maintenance for a flat, monthly rate, and It Includes everything from computers and VoIP phones to firewalls and servers.
 This method has proven beneficial for many reasons.
 First, converting a large capital Investment to a monthly operating expense is much more affordable for business owners.
 Second, costs are fixed so budgeting is easy and predictable.
 And finally, this model gives you access to the latest technology as It hits the market so that you do not get stuck with obsolete equipment.